 2018-2019 Associate Fellows

-We were so excited by this team that we created an Associate Fellows track!
 In 2018-2019, performer/healer Aya Lane and photographer/filmmaker Imani Dennison created a work-in-progress performance, Drexciya Study II.
 Drexciya is an underwater mythical resistance story honoring the black diaspora’s complicated relationship to water.
 It seeks to question what can be done to help heal our relationship to water so that we don’t lose it.
 Click on their photos for full bios.

 2018-2019 Fellowship Presentation